Stochastic Gradient Descent for Nonparametric Additive Regression: Discussion and Conclusion

 \subsection{F-SGD with Lepski's Method}

-A significant advantage of F-SGD lies in the fact that the global learning rate $ \gamma_i $ can be chosen to be independent of $ s $, namely, $\gamma_i = \Theta(1/i)$ in the case of a fixed $p$ (see Theorem \ref{thm:fixed}).
+One important advantage of F-SGD lies in the fact that the global learning rate $ \gamma_i $ can be chosen to be independent of $ s $, namely, $\gamma_i = \Theta(1/i)$, if we do not require the optimal convergence for $p$ (see Theorem \ref{thm:fixed}).
 Because of this selection, the sole dependence on $ s $ is through $ J_i $, which enables us to develop an online version of Lepski's method.

 Lepski's method is widely used in adaptive nonparametric estimation when the smoothness parameter is unknown \citep{doi:10.1137/1135065}.
 In the classical batch setting, it achieves a rate slower than the nonadaptive minimax rate by only a logarithmic factor.
 At each iteration step, let $s_{i,a}, s_{i,b} \in \mathcal{S}_i=\{s_0, s_0 + 1/\log i, s_0 + 2/\log i, \dots, s_1\}$ and define $J_{i,a} = \lfloor Bi^{\frac{1}{2s_{i,a}+1}} \rfloor$ and $ J_{i,b} = \lfloor Bi^{\frac{1}{2s_{i,b}+1}} \rfloor$ for some constant $B$.
 We then introduce $\hat f_i^{J_{i,l}}$, where $l \in \{a,b\}$, as: